ideapark/career/refs/container/kubernetes/service-troubleshooting.md

 # Service Troubleshooting

-- First, make sure you're connecting to the service's cluster UP from within the cluster, not from the outside (*kubectl proxy* allows you do this).
+- First, make sure you're connecting to the service from within the cluster, not from the outside (*kubectl proxy* allows you do this).

 - Don't bother pinging the service IP to figure out if the service is accessible (remember, the service's cluster IP is a virtual IP and pinging it will never